jonnor/machinehearing/tinyml2021/notes.md

 to develop an Anomaly Detection system using sound, which has been tested out on pumps.

+This means that the condition of technical equipment can be continiously monitored, freeing up time for the janitors and providing better detection of issues.

 We are currently looking to test this in larger scale and on more types of machinery.

 ## Conclusions